What Does The Root Infer Mean In The Word Inferior

 • Infrastructure: The basic physical and organizational structures and facilities needed for the operation of a society or enterprise.
 While seemingly unrelated, "structure" comes from the Latin structura, meaning "a fitting together, arrangement, or building."
 The "infra-" part signifies that infrastructure lies below or forms the base for other structures.

 • Infra: A prefix meaning "below" or "beneath."
-For example, infrared radiation lies below the red end of the visible light spectrum.
+Take this: infrared radiation lies below the red end of the visible light spectrum.

 These examples show that "infer" (often in the form of "infra-") maintains its association with "below" even in seemingly disparate words.